mongodb/mongo-rust-driver/README.md

 [dependencies]
 mongodb = "2.3.0"
 ```

+Version 1 of this crate has reached end of life and will no longer be receiving any updates or bug fixes, so all users are recommended to always depend on the latest 2.x release.
+See the [2.0.0 release notes](https://github.com/mongodb/mongo-rust-driver/releases/tag/v2.0.0) for migration information if upgrading from a 1.x version.

 #### Configuring the async runtime
 The driver supports both of the most popular async runtime crates, namely [`tokio`](https://crates.io/crates/tokio) and [`async-std`](https://crates.io/crates/async-std).
 By default, the driver will use [`tokio`](https://crates.io/crates/tokio), but you can explicitly choose a runtime by specifying one of `"tokio-runtime"` or `"async-std-runtime"` feature flags in your `Cargo.toml`.